2018 United States House of Representatives elections in Oregon: District 2

 Oregon's second district is made up of rural eastern Oregon and stretches into southern Oregon, including Bend, Klamath Falls, and Medford.
-This district is the most Republican district in Oregon with a PVI of R+11.
+This was the most Republican district in Oregon, with a PVI of R+11.

 The incumbent, Republican Greg Walden of Hood River, was re-nominated in the May 2018 primary election.
-He has represented the district since 1999, and was re-elected with 72% of the vote in 2016.
-He has faced little serious opposition in recent years, but in 2018 has been heavily criticized by constituents for helping to write a bill to repeal and replace the Affordable Care Act.
+He had represented the district since 1999, and was re-elected with 72% of the vote in 2016.
+He had faced little serious opposition in recent years, but in 2018 was heavily criticized by constituents for helping to write a bill to repeal and replace the Affordable Care Act.

 Democrat Jamie McLeod-Skinner of Terrebonne won her party's nomination in May 2018.
-She has criticized Walden for skipping public events and declining to take strong stands on behalf of his constituents.
-Incumbent Walden agreed in July to debate McLeod-Skinner, but as of early September, no debate has been scheduled.
+She had criticized Walden for skipping public events and declining to take strong stands on behalf of his constituents.
+Incumbent Walden agreed in July to debate McLeod-Skinner, but as of early September, no debate had been scheduled.

-As of November 2018, national handicappers consider the district "safe Republican."
+As of November 2018, national handicappers considered the district "safe Republican."